 - repeating a module/year of study or have previously repeated a module/year of study.

-- If you are offered a supplementary year, please be aware that you must be taking at least one module in each teaching block and this module must be:
+- If you are offered a supplementary year, please be aware that you must be taking at least one unit in each teaching block and that unit must be:

 When to apply